 This standard of safety and cleanliness comes at a price, translating into laws that can be quite strict.
 Follow the rules, even the ones that don’t seem too important: no jaywalking, no food or drink on the metro (not even water), and no gum (ever).
 These seemingly small offenses can lead to hefty fines and even jail time.

-Health facilities are excellent and not prohibitively expensive, but you should still make sure you have adequate insurance.
-Tap water is safe to drink and no vaccines are required.
-Do use insect repellent during the wet season, as dengue fever is becoming a concern and there have been a handful of Zika cases.
+Health facilities are excellent and not prohibitively expensive, but you should still make sure you have adequate overseas health insurance.
+Tap water is safe to drink and standard vaccines are necessary.
+Use insect repellent during the wet season as dengue fever is a concern.

 There are plenty of English-teaching jobs in Singapore, so you should not struggle too much to find employment once you have your qualification.
 The surrounding region is also rich in English teaching opportunities, so you could also consider looking for jobs in places like Thailand and Malaysia.